Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn bool HashSet.add(&set, Value value)
 ```

-Iterate over all the values in the set
 ```c3
 macro HashSet.@each(set; @body(value))
 ```

-Check if the set contains the given value.
 ```c3
 fn bool HashSet.contains(&set, Value value)
 ```

-Remove a single value from the set.
 ```c3
 fn void?
 HashSet.remove(&set, Value value) @maydiscard
 ```